mercari/proto-to-type/README.md

 ### `strictOneof`
 `proto-to-type` supports protobuf's `oneof` type strictly, but the output may be complex for you, so `proto-to-type` generate non-strict `oneof` by default.
 You can make it srtict as you need.

+## Package Release Flow

+We use [semantic-release](https://github.com/semantic-release/semantic-release) to automate package release workflow.

+- Note that new version will be published every time when anything is merged into master.
+- Merge to `next` branch first if you don't want to set the version as default.
+Users can install the version by `npm i @mercari/proto-to-type@next`.
+- Create branches such as `1.x.x` or `1.1.x` if you want to maintain old major releases.

+Take a look [this doc](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/workflow-configuration.md#branch-types) about more detail.

 ## Committers

  * Shota Hatada ([@whatasoda](https://github.com/whatasoda))